Skip to content

 Sam Wilson is The Falcon

-Rick Jones wasn’t Captain America sidekick anymore, but a new one was about to be introduced in September 1969.
-In Captain America #117 by Stan Lee and Gene Colan, Sam Wilson made his debut as he was trying to convince people to fight the Red Skull’s forces.
-That’s how he met Steve Rogers who led him to call himself the Falcon and to create a costume (a green one).
-They won their fight against their common enemy, of course.
-Soon after, Sam Wilson became Captain America’s partner.
+When Rick Jones stepped down as Captain America’s sidekick, a new partner was on the horizon.
+In Captain America #117, released in September 1969, writer Stan Lee and artist Gene Colan introduced Sam Wilson as he worked to rally people against the Red Skull’s forces.
+Wilson’s meeting with Steve Rogers inspired him to adopt the mantle of the Falcon and create a distinctive green costume.
+Together, they won their fight against their common enemy, and Sam quickly became Captain America’s trusted partner.

-Sam Wilson fought alongside Captain America, The Avengers, The Defenders, the S.H.I.E.L.D., Winter Soldier, and more.
-He has a telepathic bond with Redwing, his bird, and later realized he could also control other birds and see through their eyes.
-Of course, he also flies, using mechanical wings.
-And he was trained in hand-to-hand combat by Steve Rogers—he also knows how to use Captain America’s shield.
+Sam Wilson has fought alongside Captain America, the Avengers, the Defenders, S.H.I.E.L.D., the Winter Soldier, and more.
+He shares a telepathic bond with his bird, Redwing, and later discovered he can also control other birds and see through their eyes.
+With his mechanical wings granting him the ability to fly, Sam was also trained in hand-to-hand combat by Steve Rogers himself—and he’s well-versed in using Captain America’s shield.

 Read More »The Falcon, Sam Wilson Reading Order